-As we devise remedial strategies based on our detailed site investigations, we ensure that the most sustainable remediation methodologies are selected to minimise cost and environmental impact.
+We devise remedial strategies based on our detailed site investigations to ensure that the most sustainable methodologies are selected to minimise cost and environmental impact.

-Our focus is on minimising disposal to landfill, keeping lorry movements to a minimum and maximising re-use of arisings and site-won materials.
+Our focus is on reducing disposal to landfill, keeping lorry movements to a minimum and maximising re-use of arisings and site-won materials.

 To this end, Hydrock is a member and sponsor of CL:AIRE, an independent organisation that promotes sustainable remediation whom we worked with to develop their Definition of Waste: Development Industry Code of Practice.